 The School District's goal is for the CBS to fund education to the maximum it is allowed (the "cap").
-See Figure 71 and pages for an explanation of the issue.

 - From 2001-2005, in the days of healthy state and federal funding, Sitka was able to make a local contribution to support schools near the maximum ("cap") that the state allows.
-(The cap is roughly equivalent to 0.00265 times the value of assessed property in Sitka.) - As finances have tightened, the local contribution to the schools has declined in both nominal and inflation-adjusted dollars (Figure 71) to between 75-90% of the cap most recently.
+The cap is roughly equivalent to 0.00265 times the value of assessed property in Sitka. - As finances have tightened, the local contribution to the schools has declined in both nominal and inflation-adjusted dollars (Figure 71) to between 75-90% of the cap most recently.
 At the same time, the School District has been facing increasing health insurance premiums along with the city and hospital, and (like everyone else) higher fees for electricity, water and sewer, and solid waste disposal.
-Adding general inflation to the mix, funding is tight.

-• More recently the CBS has been able to provide between 75-90% of the cap.
+Adding general inflation to the mix, funding is tight. - More recently, the CBS has been able to provide between 75-90% of the cap.